All You Need To Know About Polypropylene

 - High gloss, poor adhesion

-Like other materials, Polypropylene has great advantages and is convenient for certain applications.
+Like other materials, PP has great advantages and is convenient for certain applications.
 However, it also has limitations when used as a production material

 - PP is reasonably priced and widely available, easy to purchase